Academic Calendar

 - Full Withdrawal Prior to Start of Semester: If a student, or their spouse, is called to duty prior to the beginning of a semester they will receive a 100% refund of all tuition and fees, including deposits and all housing and meal plan charges.
 Students may elect to have their deposits applied to a future term.

 - Partial Withdrawal After Semester Start: Students who choose partial withdrawal will receive a 100% refund of tuition and fees only for those courses from which they withdraw and only if their course load drops below the minimum credits in the fee plateau, i.e., drops below 12 credits for undergraduate students.
-Refunds of course-specific fees will be reviewed on an individual basis and refund of housing and meal plan fees will be prorated based on residence life adjustments to the housing and meal plan dates in the university system.
+Refund of housing and meal plan fees will be prorated based on residence life adjustments to the housing and meal plan dates in the university system.

 - Questions about refunds should be directed to the University Business Office (Attn: Student Billing) at businessoffice@viterbo.edu.